marklai1998/express-response-middleware/README.md

 Transform the JSON body of the response.

 `fn(json, req, res)` receives the JSON as an object, the `req` and `res`.
-It returns the modified body.
+It returns a promise to a modified body or the modified body directly.
 If `undefined` is returned (i.e. nothing) then the original JSON is assumed to be modified.
-If `null` is returned, then a 204 No Content HTTP status is returned to client.

-### jsonAsyncMiddleware(fn)

-Asynchronously transform the JSON body of the response.

-`fn(json, req, res)` receives the JSON as an object, the `req` and `res`.
-It returns a promise to a modified body.
-The promise returns an `object.` If it is `null` then a 204 No Content is sent to the client.

 ### headersMiddleware(fn)